top of page

 Village to village soft hiking --Menalon trail

-In summary, soft hiking the Greek mountains is about moving slowly, feeling deeply, and immersing wholly—from the peaks of Agrafa to the welcoming trails of Oiti and the villages of Menalon and Zagori.
+In summary, soft hiking in the Greek mountains is about moving slowly, feeling deeply, and immersing wholly—from the peaks of Agrafa to the welcoming trails of Oiti and the villages of Menalon and Zagori.
+This approach to hiking not only nurtures the body but also enriches the soul.
+So, lace up your boots, embrace the journey, and discover the beauty of soft hiking.

 Comments